pglez82/asw2122_0/README.md

 ```
 Note that in this file we are using the images that we uploaded to the github registry instead of building them from scratch.

 Now we can configure our actions file to include a new job `deploy` that will be in charge of deploying this docker-compose file to the virtual machine.
+It will be executed after pushing the docker images to the registry.

 ```yaml
 deploy: